Seven Dwarfs Mine Train

-Seven Dwarfs Mine Train is a steel roller coaster located at Magic Kingdom and Shanghai Disneyland Park.
+Seven Dwarfs Mine Train is a steel roller coaster located at Magic Kingdom and Shanghai Disneyland.
 Manufactured by Vekoma, the roller coaster is situated in the Fantasyland sections of both parks.
 The Magic Kingdom version opened to the public on May 28, 2014, as part of a major park expansion called New Fantasyland as part of the section of Enchanted Forest, while the Shanghai version opened on June 16, 2016.
 The ride is themed to Walt Disney's 1937 film Snow White and the Seven Dwarfs, the first full-length, traditionally-animated feature film.

 History

 The Fantasyland section of the Magic Kingdom underwent a large expansion and renovation from March 2010 through May 2014.

-As part of the expansion, the Magic Kingdom's original Snow White attraction, Snow White's Scary Adventures, was permanently closed on May 31, 2012 and replaced with Princess Fairytale Hall, a new Disney Princess meet and greet.
-A new area themed to Snow White and the Seven Dwarfs, featuring Snow White's cottage and the new Seven Dwarfs Mine Train roller coaster, was dedicated on May 2, 2014 and officially opened on May 28, 2014.
+As part of the expansion, the Magic Kingdom's original Snow White attraction, Snow White's Scary Adventures, was permanently closed on May 31, 2012, and replaced with Princess Fairytale Hall, a new Disney Princess meet and greet.
+A new area themed to Snow White and the Seven Dwarfs, featuring Snow White's cottage and the new Seven Dwarfs Mine Train roller coaster, was dedicated on May 28, 2014, and officially opened on May 28, 2014.
 The ride soft-opened in the Magic Kingdom on May 21, 2014, fully opening a week later on May 28, 2014, replacing 20,000 Leagues Under the Sea: Submarine Voyage (1971-94) and Pooh's Playful Spot (2005-10).

 Description

 Queue

-The queue hosts a few interactive activities.
+The queue for this attraction hosts a few interactive activities.
 One was a gem-sorting game where guests match up three jewels of different shape but the same color, but has since been replaced with an overlay of immovable physical gems.
 There is also a spot with barrels full of gems that guests spin to create reflective animations of the Seven Dwarfs on the ceiling.
 If all of the dwarfs are present on the ceiling, an animation of Snow White appears in the middle of the Dwarfs' animations.
 Finally there are the "musical spigots," a gem washing station with wooden taps carved to woodland animals.
 There are 12 spigots each representing a note on the chromatic scale.